graphidev/WOK/README.md

 First of all, this is a development version.

-If you want to use it, please edit .htaccess file :
+If you want to use it, please launch setup.php in your browser.
-* RewriteBase line
-* RewriteRule line

-and /core/settings.php